crypto-org-chain/cronos/docs/gravity-bridge/gravity-bridge-deployment-guide.md

 ### Ethereum kovan node

 You need to have access to the RPC endpoint of a kovan node.
-Maybe host a own kovan node? https://github.com/openethereum/openethereum
+Or host your own kovan node with [go-ethereum](https://github.com/ethereum/go-ethereum/) or [openethereum](https://github.com/openethereum/openethereum).

 ### Binaries